ashtonesawyer/secdevops/hw2/hw2.md

 # hw2.sh
 I tested the script I wrote in two ways.
 First, I tested the pieces that I added on dummy files until I was fairly confident it would work.
-Then, I spun up a new FreeBSD vm to see how well it would actually work on a fresh install.
+Then, I spun up a new FreeBSD VM to see how well it would actually work on a fresh install.

 Suprisingly, I had to change one of the packages that are installed in the beginning. `ruby32-gems` wasn't found by the package manager.
 After sniffing